 9. Use a good antivirus and keep it up-to-date.

 Cybercriminals develop as many methods as possible to carry out successful attacks and produce them from behind the scenes.
 You will not always be able to guess where the malicious content is and where it is legitimate.
-To avoid being caught by intruders, use ANTI-MALWARE PROTECTION 2022 from GridinSoft.
 This protection will protect you and your PC; it will thoroughly scan your actions and notify you of any threats.
-This protection is your trusted helper who will be able to remove all malware from your device and not miss new ones.
+This protection is your trusted helper who can remove all malware from your device and not miss new ones.